Culture of Mali: Ethnic patchwork and intermixing

 A Dogon hunter with an old flintlock rifle still in use.

 Mande people share a caste system in which certain skills (metalworking, fishing, history-keeping) are passed down through families.
 The rituals and cultural associations of these activities have spread far beyond the Mande communities themselves.

 While the Malinké - Dyula, and Bambara people form a Mande core (at around 50%) of Malian culture in the densely populated regions of the south and east, a mosaic of other cultures also contribute to Malian society.

 The Fula people, originally nomadic but now as often village and city dwelling, are scattered in communities across the nation as they are over much of West Africa.
 Fula peoples were amongst the first and most fervent believers in Islam, which orders the lives of the vast majority of Malians.
 The Fula traditions of nomadic cattle herding has bequeathed values of mobility and independence, and at the same time created networks of mutual dependence between certain communities and cultures.
 The Fula transhumance cycle meant that entire Fula tribes would spend seasons living in Bambara communities, creating formalized relationships called Cousinage.
 This survives to this day as the Malian cultural institution known as sanankuya, or the "joking relationship".
 In Mali, the state of Macina, in the midst of the Inner Niger Delta was dominated by Fula people and culture.

 Dogon and Songhay people are dominant in the east of the country, with the Songhay Empire pushing traditionally animist Dogon deep into the isolating hill country of the southeast.
 Here the Dogon have maintained a unique culture, art, and lifestyle which has become a source of pride for all Malians.

 All along the edge of the Sahara, and far into the dry land of isolated oases live the nomadic Berber Tuareg and the (in the northwest) Maures (or Moors), of Arab-o-Berber origins.
 While making up only 10% of the population, these groups bring a distinct culture to modern Mali.

 Music

 Malian musical duo Amadou et Mariam are known internationally for their music, combining Malian and international influences.

 Malian musical traditions are often derived from Mande griots or jalis, a family-based caste of performing poets.
 While today, griots are often seen as praise singers at local weddings or civic events, where historically they served as court historians, advisors, and diplomats.

-The music of Mali is best known outside of Africa for the kora virtuosos Toumani Diabaté and Ballaké Sissoko, the late roots and blues guitarist Ali Farka Touré, and his sucessors Afel Bocoum and Vieux Farka Touré, the Tuareg band Tinariwen, and several Afro-pop artists such as Salif Keita, the duo Amadou et Mariam, and Oumou Sangaré.
+The music of Mali is best known outside of Africa for the kora virtuosos Toumani Diabaté and Ballaké Sissoko, the late roots and blues guitarist Ali Farka Touré, and his successors Afel Bocoum and Vieux Farka Touré, the Tuareg band Tinariwen, and several Afro-pop artists such as Salif Keita, the duo Amadou et Mariam, and Oumou Sangaré.